plrguez/fuse-od-source/Platform/readme.txt

 - Repeat until all the needed ROMs are assigned.
 - Finally do accept all pressing the `A` button.

-You can also put Fuse's default rom with the `Y` button.
+You can reset a rom to Fuse's default rom with the `Y` button.

+NOTE:
-The emulator detect your rom as custom if they not have the name expected, including path.
-This affect to auto-load, cutoms roms don't autoload.
-For this reason it's introduced the option "Auto-load media with custom rom".
+  The emulator detect your rom as custom if they not have the name expected, including the path.

-Also you can put the roms at routes:
+  This affect to auto-load media (tapes, disks).
+In standard Fuse compilation cutoms roms don't autoload.
+  The option "Auto-load media with custom rom" in General options (default False) auto-load also with custom roms.

+Also roms con be added to the 'rom' directory at Fuse config path ("$HOME/.fuse/roms").
+Fuse search in this path for rom files with the default names.

-    For OpenDingux   "/usr/local/home/.fuse/roms"
+    For OpenDingux   "/media/data/local/home/.fuse/roms"
     For RetroFW      "/home/retrofw/.fuse/roms"

-The emulator will create this directories the first time is started if they don't exist.
+|Fuse will create the config paths at starting if they don't exist.

 ROMs included with fuse: